kent-hervey/simple-loginreg/README.md

-# Products and Customers
+# Simple Spring Boot Registration login

-Products and Customers is a simple web application that manages the products a vendor or distributor has under use by customers, and also manages the customers using those products
+Products and Customers is a simple web application serving as a demo and reference for login registration not using Spring Security

+Attributes:

+  * MySQL database with one table/model.class file
+  * JPA/Tomcat/JDK 1.8/JbCrypt with hashed passwords
+  * Session tracks logged in user

 # Installation
 This is a Maven/Spring Boot project with default WAR settings